Arsh28896/Arsh28896/README.md

-- 👋 Hi, I’m arsh ansari
+- 👋 Hi, I'm Mohd Arsh,
-I'm Mohd Arsh, a machine learning and web development enthusiast with a passion for building innovative solutions.
+ a machine learning and web development enthusiast with a passion for building innovative solutions.

 - ###About me
 - Currently working as a Machine Learning and Web Development professional